philtoms/dom-circuit/README.md

 cct.add(1) // => 2
 ```

+### Reducers

 Reducers follow the standard reducer argument pattern: `(state, value) => ({...state, value})`.
-The state passed into the reducer is the state of the immediate parent of the reducer property.
+The state passed into the reducer is the state of the immediate parent of the reducer property, **not** the state of the circuit (unless the reducer is at the top level of the circuit).

-The value returned by the reducer will propagate through the circuit, bubbling up until it hits the circuit terminal function - an optional function that receives the changed circuit state as a `value, signal` pair:
+The value returned by the reducer will propagate through the circuit, bubbling up until it hits the circuit terminal function - an optional function that receives the changed circuit state as a `(state, signal)` pair:

 ```javascript
 const terminal = (state, signal) => console.log(state, signal);